List of The Young and the Restless characters introduced in the 2000s: Yolanda Hamilton

-Yolanda Hamilton first appeared on June 30, 2005, as the biological mother of Devon Hamilton, and later Ana Hamilton.
+Yolanda Hamilton (also Harmony Hamilton) first appeared on June 30, 2005, as the biological mother of Devon Hamilton, and later Ana Hamilton.
 The role was originated by Chene Lawson until January 24, 2006.
 The character later returned on October 7, 2011, portrayed by Debbi Morgan, who remained until her firing the following year.
 She made her onscreen exit on October 30, 2012.

 All My Children actress Debbi Morgan confirmed via her official website that she would be joining the cast of The Young and the Restless.
 The actress expressed her excitement about joining the new role, and it was good to play another character other than her All My Children iconic character, Angie Hubbard for a change.
 She also denied rumors that she would be resurrecting the role of Drucilla Winters (Victoria Rowell).

 On what to expect with the character upon her return in an interview with TV Guide, Morgan stated "She has no idea what's been happening with Devon – that his father, Tucker [Stephen Nichols], is the son of Katherine Chancellor [Jeanne Cooper]."
 Morgan jokingly stated in addition, "Who knows?
 Maybe Harmony will turn out to be the black Erica Kane!
 People have already been connecting the dots and are assuming that Harmony will wind up with Neil (Kristoff St. John)."
 A commercial aired promoting Morgan's joining The Young and the Restless.
 In September 2012, Morgan confirmed on Twitter that she had been let go from the soap.
 She taped her final scenes on October 5, exiting onscreen on October 30.

+In April 2023, it was announced Lawson would reprise the role, beginning May 5.

 When Devon Hamilton finally gained enough courage to see his homeless mother, Yolanda, he found her living in a park, anorexic and dirty, addicted to drugs.
 It was revealed that any money she earned she spent on drugs.
 She explained to Devon that she would never accept any ones money (including his) due to her addiction.
 She told Devon to return to Genoa City, and he did.
 Devon occasionally would go back and check on his troubled mother.
 She refused time and time again to go to a rehab facility.
 Yolanda later went to live with Devon and his adoptive parents, Neil and Drucilla.
 She stole a watch from Neil and sold it to buy drugs.
 She later attended rehab and got a job at Jabot Cosmetics.
 She came on to Neil, and later left Genoa City due to her troubled ways.